OpenSlides/openslides-backend/openslides_backend/migrations/migrations/mig_0101_new_vote_service/migration.md

 * Renames are being handled semi-automatically: developer needs to define the renames dictionary in the Migration class.

+* Special almost automatic handling of (currently) 3 specific cases:
+  * A new required field in existing collection:
+    * creating a required field
+    * adding `required: true` to an existing field
+  * Field rename that results in writing side switch (table field becomes view field or other way around)
+  * Field getting a new/more strict enum type:
+    * change from string/string[] to enum/enum[]
+    * Removing option from an existing enum

-* Special almost automatic handling of (currently) 3 specific cases: creating required field in the existing collection, adding `required: true` to existing field and rename that results in writing side switch (table field becomes view field and other way around): diff generator collects such cases and writes them to the `DiffMixin` class defined in the new file next to the `migration.py`.
+  Diff generator collects such cases, generates the maps that should be used to finish handling such cases in the cleanup method of te migration class and writes them to the `DiffMixin` class defined in the new file next to the `migration.py`.
-  Developer has to import and extend it. `BaseMigration` class will handle the data collected by diff generator.
+  Developer has to import and extend it `DiffMixin` in the migration class.
+  `BaseMigration` class will handle the fields from `DiffMixin`.

   **Note:** side switch is not relevant for the vote service, therefore will be implemented later.